- Application of Policy

 The safety and security (including fire service installations) of overseas accommodation should be considered, when booking accommodation outside of the preferred hotels.

 7.4 Car Hire

-Car hire bookings should be made through Campus Travel or via SERKO booking tool, to utilise the University’s preferred supplier arrangements with Hertz and AVIS.
+Car hire bookings should be made through Campus Travel or via the online booking tool, to utilise the University’s preferred supplier arrangements with Hertz and Avis.
 Public transport and carpooling should be utilised where practical.